rrana157/DS-Projects/WeatherApp/README.md

 ## 🚀 About Me
 I'm a Report Developer.
-And A passionate aspiring Data Scientist.
+And a Passionate Aspiring Data Scientist.

 # Hi, I'm Ravender Singh Rana! 👋